nathancarter/group-explorer/help-src/rf-um-subsetlistbox.md

 ## Highlight partition by &gt; submenu

-This submenu appears only if you click on a partition (i.e. on one of its sets).
+This submenu appears only if you select a partition (i.e. on one of its sets).
 Its items depend on the visualizer in the same way [described above](#highlight-subset-by-submenu).

-Choosing one of its items causes the partition on which you right-clicked to be highlighted in the visualizer (both its large and small incarnations) with the method you selected, using a different color for each set in the partition.
+Choosing one of its items causes the partition you selected to be highlighted in the visualizer (both its large and small incarnations) with the method you selected, using a different color for each set in the partition.
 For instance, here is a cycle graph with the conjugacy class